nodet/dowml/README.md

 usage: interactive.py [-h] [--wml-cred-file WML_CRED_FILE] [--verbose]
                       [--commands [COMMANDS [COMMANDS ...]]] [--input] [--space SPACE]

-Interactive program for DO on WML
+Decision Optimization in WML Interactive, version 1.0.0.
+Submit and manage Decision Optimization models interactively.
+(c) Copyright IBM Corp.
+2021

 optional arguments:
   -h, --help            show this help message and exit --wml-cred-file WML_CRED_FILE, -w WML_CRED_FILE
                         Name of the file from which to read WML credentials.
 If not specified, credentials are read from environment variable $DOWML_CREDENTIALS.
+If no such variable exists, but variable $DOWML_CREDENTIALS_FILE exists, tries to read that file.
   --verbose, -v         Verbose mode.
 Causes the program to print debugging messages about its
                         progress.
 Multiple -v options increase the verbosity.
 The maximum is 4.
   --commands [COMMANDS [COMMANDS ...]], -c [COMMANDS [COMMANDS ...]]